 Here’s how to use it:

 - Make sure you’re relaxed.
 No distractions.
 No cell phones ringing.
 Nothing.
 This is your personal time, so keep it that way.
-Read more about how I use a stimulator, here.
+Read more about how I use a prostate stimulator.
 There are some good tips there to help you with your preparation and relaxation techniques.

 - Make sure you have your lube and a towel close by.
-Since it’s made of silicone, I always use a water based lubricant (click here to learn more about lubes).
+Since it’s made of silicone, I always use a water based lubricant.
 Put a generous amount of the slippery stuff on it, and in and around your anus.
 Don’t be skimpy with this.
 It’s better to have too much than not enough.

 - Get into position.
 I find it best to lay on my side in bed.
 I pull the knee of my upper leg up toward my chest, leaving the bottom one straight.
 For example, if you’re laying on your left side, pull up your right knee.
 This provides easier access to your hole.